Data and Methods

 Project 1.01: Federal Decennial Census Data for Studying American Indians, 1900-1940

-This paper examines the federal decennial censuses as sources of information for studying the social and demographic attributes and changes in attributes of American Indians.
+This project examines the federal decennial censuses as sources of information for studying the social and demographic attributes and changes in attributes of American Indians.
 We have three main purposes: first, to describe briefly the history of the decennial census program, with particular focus on the treatment of American Indians in that program; second, to consider the structure and content of the 1900-1940 decennial censuses, particularly as they relate to American Indians; and third, to provide discussion of the quality of the 1900-1940 census data collections.
 We conclude that the 1900-1940 decennial censuses provide an especially substantial body of information to study American Indian individuals, their society, and social change over a substantial and important period of time—the first four decades of the 20th century.
 Of particular value is the fact that the data are available in microdata files from IPUMS for both samples and complete-counts of the American Indian population, permitting extensive individual-level analyses.
 At the same time, we recognize that all data sources including censuses contain errors and present opportunities for misinterpretation.
 Given the issues that we discuss, such opportunities for error may be greater in using the 1900-1940 censuses for American Indians than the average research undertaking.
 Nevertheless, we are optimistic that if these data are analyzed and interpreted with great care, they provide many opportunities for increasing knowledge of American Indians, their society, and social change over these decades.

 Project 1.02: The Identification of American Indians in the 1900-1940 Federal Decennial Censuses

-In this paper we examine the ways in which the federal decennial censuses have defined and identified who is an American Indian—and how those definitions have influenced the number of people identified as Native in the 1900-1940 censuses.
+In this project we examine the ways in which the federal decennial censuses have defined and identified who is an American Indian—and how those definitions have influenced the number of people identified as Native in the 1900-1940 censuses.
 Census documents indicate that during this period census enumerators were responsible for recording a person’s race, with very few instructions about how to do this.
 Using materials generated from and about the 1900-1940 censuses, we conclude that the definitions and procedures resulted in many people who descended from residents of what is now the United States in the year 1491 not being enumerated as American Indian in these censuses.
 This occurred because many people with such Native ancestry were either not enumerated or were recorded as being of a non-Native race—with this being particularly common among those who were the most assimilated into Euro-American society.
 Materials from the 1960-2010 censuses provide evidence consistent with this conclusion.
 Many people in the 1960-2010 era who identified themselves as American Indian would not have been so identified using the methodology of the 1900-1940 era.
 Similarly, many people who said they had Native ancestry in the latter period were not recorded as being of American Indian race in those censuses, and this was a likely occurrence in the former period as well.
 These observations suggest that those people enumerated in the 1900-1940 censuses and recorded as American Indian would have been weighted towards those most closely associated with Native communities—including American Indian reservations.
 The 1900-1940 censuses would also have included people as American Indian who were generally assimilated into Euro-American society but who had physical attributes signaling Native heritage to the enumerators—or had sufficient Native identity to signal that to the enumerators.
 It is likely that such selectivities would have been experienced fairly similarly across the 1900-1940 years.

 Project 1.03: Bureau of Indian Affairs Annual Census Program, 1885-1940